-A central contestable fund was created in July 2019 and is administered for the benefit of LIANZA members.
-Our goal is to provide equitable access to funding and to support LIANZA community initiatives.
+In 2019 LIANZA announced the creation of a central fund administered for the benefit of LIANZA members.
+The goal was to provide equitable access to funding and to support LIANZA community initiatives.

-The LIANZA Community Contestable Fund has been created using a proportion of accumulated LIANZA SIGs and Regions funding as at June 30, 2019.
-The fund has been established with the transfer of $60,000 into a separate fund account.
+The LIANZA Community Contestable Fund was created using a proportion of accumulated LIANZA SIGs and Regions funding as at June 30, 2019.
+The fund was established with the transfer of $60,000 into a separate fund account.